marcospgp/marcospgp.github.io/README.md

 ## Deployment

-This project uses a GitHub Action to deploy to GitHub Pages from the main branch.
+This project uses a GitHub Action to deploy to GitHub Pages from the master branch.

 ## Usage